zgreenhalge/simple_game/README.md

  simple_game
 ===========

-Basic classes for a simple menu-based RPG
+Simple framework interfaces and classes for game development